 its reactive site, then it cannot approach the substrate at the electrophilic center, and will instead pick of a proton from one of the β carbons.
-One such base is the salt of t-butanol, potassium tbutoxide (tBuOK), which is used to bring about E2 eliminations for primary and secondary substrates.
+One such base is the salt of t-butanol, potassium t-butoxide (tBuOK), which is used to bring about E2 eliminations for for such a reaction to occur, H the leaving group and the proton that is eliminated must be in an orientation that allows the rehybridizing orbitals to overlap in the transition state.